Schahrjar/RNUscanner/README.md

 chr12	120291839	rs2499959771	T	TA	.
 PASS	GENE=RNU4-2;SIGNIFICANCE=Pathogenic
 chr15	65304715	.
 C	G	.
 PASS	GENE=RNU5B-1;SIGNIFICANCE=LikelyPathogenic
 ```
 It is encouraged to keep the VCF information and header lines as the same.
 Information of chromosomes which their variants are added to the VCF should be added to the VCF information line (e.g. add `##contig=<ID=chr11,length=135086622,dbSNP_version=157>` if putting RNU2-2 variants in).
-For a complete list of clinical RNU genes' variants, users could use RNUscanner `example_data/RNU-clinical-variants.vcf` file.
+For a complete list of clinical RNU genes' variants, users could use RNUscanner `example_data/RNU-clinical-variants.vcf` file (based on hg38).

 * **OUTPUT_DIR**
 is the directory name where outputs will be saved, with the `RUNscanner_out` as its default.
 The directory will be created if it doesn't exist.